 It has been a few days since I spent my 24 hours in resus, and the reality of what happened to me having a stroke at my age has started to mess with my head.

 It’s been very difficult to come to terms with the thought that this could have been so much more serious, and I could have been left in a condition that would have affected my quality of life.
 Thankfully it hasn’t, but it has given me a warning that my lifestyle has to change.

 The thought of being a burden to my wife and children is something that comes to mind on a regular basis.
 The thought of them living on without me makes me cry uncontrollably.
+With an overwhelming feeling of sadness.
 I feel selfish that I wouldn’t be around for them ever again.

 Going to sleep at night is difficult because lying in the dark my mind starts to work overtime and I can’t help but think about the possible repercussions of what happened.
 They are dark thoughts that I find difficult to remove which then affects my sleep, and leaves me tired during the day.

 The reality of such a blunt stark warning in regards to your health is a very sobering thought.
 For me I can’t help think about all the things I would miss if I wasn’t here anymore.